 I can’t say this without seeming like I’m taking a dig at my hostel mates, but I didn’t think the hike to Refugio Frey was particularly challenging.
 After having major struggles at Rainbow Mountain and Volcán Villarrica, I didn’t mind the gradual incline to Frey–and I’m far from being a model of good fitness.
 The hike also offered great views, so I had no complaints.

 I reached Refugio Frey after two hours and 40 minutes.
 Frey appeared to be a checkpoint for the trail racers, so volunteers were blasting music over speakers.
 Although the refugio wasn’t exactly the peaceful retreat I was expecting, I couldn’t be resentful; the runners certainly deserved a break more than I did.

 I ordered a mushroom and cheese sandwich from the refugio and ate it by Laguna Tonchek.

-When I finished the hike, I was dying for sugar since I didn’t have any for lunch (this is what happens when you have a coffee and dessert break every day).
+When I finished the hike, I was dying for sugar since I didn’t have any for lunch.
+(This is what happens when you have a coffee and dessert break every day.)
 I dashed to an unassuming comedor close to the bus stop and got a raspberry milkshake.
-The cup was smaller than a Starbucks short drink, but in my sugar-deprived state, it must have been the best milkshake I’ve ever had.
+The cup was smaller than a Starbucks short drink, but in my sugar-deprived state, it might as well have been the best milkshake I’ve ever had.
 I inhaled the shake and thought about getting another one.
 Because I’m a completely lucid and rational human being, I decided against buying another milkshake so that I could get ice cream when I returned to Bariloche.